jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (b) appoint 1 or more auditors.
 (2) A regional council may make an appointment under this section only if satisfied that criteria prescribed in regulations have been met.

-### 217KA Regional council may approve industry organisation to provide certification or audit services
+### 217KA Minister may approve industry organisation to provide certification or audit services
-(1) A regional council may give approval to an industry organisation that applies to the council to provide certification and audit services under this Part if the council is satisfied that the organisation meets the standards issued under subsection (2).
+(1) The Minister may, on application, approve an industry organisation to provide certification or audit services, or both, under this Part to its members—
-(2) The Minister may, by notice in the Gazette, issue standards by which industry organisations must be assessed for the purpose of determining their suitability to be an approved industry organisation.
-(3) Standards may also—
-  (a) set out the kind of organisation eligible to be approved for the purposes of this Part; and (b) include content and processes to provide for compliance with the standards, for example, by requiring the industry to run training programmes and ensuring that conflicts are appropriately managed.
+  (a) if the Minister is satisfied that the organisation meets any applicable eligibility requirements prescribed in regulations; and
+  (b) after consulting regional councils and the Minister of Agriculture.
+(2) An approved industry organisation may appoint certifiers or auditors if it is satisfied that the applicable requirements have been met as prescribed in regulations.
+(3) The Minister may revoke an industry organisation’s approval— (a) if the Minister is satisfied that the applicable requirements for revocation have been met, as prescribed in regulations; and
+  (b) after consulting regional councils, the Minister of Agriculture, and the industry organisation.
+(4) An approval or a revocation of approval of an industry organisation may apply either nationally or in respect of 1 or more regions.
+(5) Any appointment of certifiers or auditors that was made by an approved industry organisation under subsection (2) ceases to the extent that the industry organisation’s approval is revoked under subsection (3).
-(4) A regional council may request information from an approved industry organisation that the council considers reasonably necessary for carrying out their functions under section 217I.
+(6) The Minister may request from an industry organisation information that the Minister considers reasonably necessary before deciding to approve the organisation or revoke its approval.

-### 217L Relationship between certified freshwater farm plan and specified instruments
+### 217L Relationship between freshwater farm plan and specified instruments
-(1) A certified freshwater farm plan may contain a requirement that— (a) relates to an activity carried out on the farm (an activity) even if there is no similar requirement relating to that activity in a provision of a specified instrument:
+(1) A freshwater farm plan may contain a requirement that— (a) relates to an activity carried out on the farm (an activity) even if there is no similar requirement relating to that activity in a provision of a specified instrument:
   (b) restricts an activity more than a provision of a specified instrument.
 (2) However, if a provision of a specified instrument restricts an activity more than a requirement of a freshwater farm plan, the provision of the specified instrument prevails.